JanHerca/urantiapedia/output/wikijs/en/help/phases.md

 - Books beyond the *Bible* suspected to be books used by revelators in parts of *The Urantia Book*.
 For example, Matthew Block is a reader who has done a great job finding this material. https://urantiabooksources.com/
 - Articles, study aids and schemas of *The Urantia Book*.
 There are many of them on the [Urantia Foundation](https://www.urantia.org/) website, in the [Fellowship](https://urantiabook.org/), in Urantia associations and on individual websites.
 No content will be published without the express permission of the authors whenever it is possible to locate them.
 The content can be uploaded in two ways: public edition (any editor can improve it), and closed edition (only the author or users authorized by the author are able to modify it).
 Articles may also include images.
 - Indexes, which are either pages with lists of links, or pages themselves that summarize a topic.

-This milestone is expected to be reached in Q2 2023.

 Tasks | Where | Who